 I raised my hand.
 I had a question.

 “Nathaniel, please what do you need?”

 “I got a question.
 What the fuck is this?
-I know where my problems lie, if you’d rather show me the way, a way, instead of this hippie-self-discovery crap.
-Most of us here are here because they are to DUMB themselves to find a way for themselves to find”
+I know where my problems lie.
+If you’d rather show me the way, A WAY, instead of this hippie-self-discovery crap.
+Most of us here are here because they are too DUMB themselves to find a way for themselves to find”

-“You think you’re better than Nat, don’t you?”, they held the sharp ends of the colouring pencils up to me.
+“You think you’re better than Nat, don’t you?”, they held the sharp ends of the coloring pencils up to me.

 “Then why are you sitting here if you’re so smart, Nat?”